yds/dnsbl/README.md

 ```
 $ dnsbl -v 118.26.173.212
 ...
+The DNS query name does not exist: A 212.173.26.118.black.junkemailfilter.com.
+The DNS response does not contain an answer to the question: TXT 212.173.26.118.hostkarma.junkemailfilter.com.
 The DNS operation timed out after 5.001934766769409 seconds: A 212.173.26.118.ip.v4bl.org.
 The DNS query name does not exist: A 212.173.26.118.dnsbl.calivent.com.pe.
 The DNS response does not contain an answer to the question: A 212.173.26.118.forbidden.icm.edu.pl.